The Wolf-Rayet binaries of the nitrogen sequence in the Large Magellanic Cloud: spectroscopy, orbital analysis, formation, and evolution: Discussion

 The relation derived has a standard deviation of about 0.3\,dex (factor 2).
-Including systematics, this scatter $\sigma$ is compatible with typical analysis errors and therefore probably reflects these errors.
-In Fig.\,\ref{fig:MdotL}, we also include the so-called WN3/O3 stars, analyzed by \citet{Neugent2017}.
+Including systematics, this scatter $\sigma$ is compatible with typical analysis errors and therefore probably reflects them.
+In Fig.\,\ref{fig:MdotL}, we also include the so-called WN3/O3 stars, analysed by \citet{Neugent2017}.
 It is immediately clear from Fig.\,\ref{fig:MdotL} that these stars are outliers.
 Relative to their reported luminosities, they have very weak mass-loss rates, almost comparable to those of early O-type stars.
-It is likely that the winds of these stars obey a different relation because their winds are optically thin.
+It is likely that the winds of these stars obey a different relation due to the fact that their winds are optically thin.
 Indeed, the magnitudes of their mass-loss rates agree much better with prescriptions by \citet{Vink2017}.
 Notably, however, the slope of the relation as a function of $\log L$ seems to be shallower empirically compared to the predicted relation.